eduardo-kt/HowardBandy/bandy2014.md

 ## Indicator Selection
 * We expect there about 15 to 50 ideal trades per year.
 To pick a specific number for discussion, say 24 trades per year.
 * Signals generated by indicators are crossings or turnings.
 One indicator crosses another indicator, an indicator crosses a critical level, an indicator changes direction, or something similar.
-* The indicator cycle must fit to price data and generates the desirable number of trades.
+* The indicator cycle (aka frequency of trade events/signals) must fit to price data and generates the desirable number of trades.
 For the trades we hope to identify, choosing a loockback (period between buy and sell) that is shorter than ideal (for example, to identify 24 trades in a year, the lookback period must be about 10 days) is more forgiving than choosing one that is longer than ideal.

 ### Chart Patterns
 Patterns in the sequence and relationship of OHLC for a few bars are easily identified and sometimes reliably precede price changes (for example, three consecutive higher closing prices are often followed by a fall in prices).
 Be aware that patterns are highly susceptible to overfitting.